 Seasonal Eats: What's in for Fall?

-If you’re a regular reader of this blog or a frequent Fresh St. visitor, you know that fresh and local is our bread and butter – our meat and potatoes.
-We do our best to fill our store with great food that doesn’t qualify for frequent flyer points.
+If you’re a frequent Fresh St. Market visitor, you know that fresh and local is our bread and butter – our meat and potatoes.
+We do our best to fill our store with great food.

 Keeping things local supports farmers from B.C. and ensures that the produce, meats, and seafood you enjoy are as fresh as possible.
 But if you like to think locally, you should also think seasonally.